 To see this recall that sublevel components are {\bicon} by the third item of Proposition~\ref{prop: basic LC prop}, and apply Proposition~\ref{prop: LC boundaries are disjoint} together with Proposition~\ref{prop: quasi per LC}.

 Corollary~\ref{cor: LC trans.rep.} tells us that sublevel components of quasi-periodic HHFs may be assigned a type, as in Section~\ref{subs: trich: Topology}.
+We remark that it is possible that a sublevel component $A$ will be invariant under all translations in $n\ZZ$, in which case we follow the convention of Section~\ref{sec: structure of sets} by assigning to it both type $-1$ and type $1$.
+However, we note that this cannot happen when the slope $m$ of the quasi-periodic function $h$ is non-zero, the case of most interest to us, as follows from Proposition~\ref{prop: quasi per LC} and the second item of Proposition~\ref{prop: basic LC prop}.

-We can also use this to obtain height formula for translations of type zero level components of quasi-periodic functions.
+The following corollary provides a formula for the height difference between translates of a type~0 sublevel component.

-\begin{cor} Let $U$ be a type 0 sublevel level component of $h$ with minimal translation $\Delta$, and write $\delta=h(\intb U+\Delta)-h(\intb U)$ then for any $z\in n\Z^d$ we have where $o_{U}$ is the order function on translations of $U$, given by Theorem~\ref{thm: main trichotomy}. \end{cor} This is an immediate consequence of Theorem~\ref{thm: main trichotomy} and the fact that $h$ is quasi-periodic.
+\begin{cor} Let $U$ be a type 0 sublevel component of $h$ with minimal translation $\Delta$ and write $\delta:=h(\intb U+\Delta)-h(\intb U)$.
+Then for any $z\in n\Z^d$ we have where $o_{U}$ is the order function on translates of $U$, given by Theorem~\ref{thm: main trichotomy}. \end{cor} This is an immediate consequence of Theorem~\ref{thm: main trichotomy} and the fact that $h$ is quasi-periodic.

 The next proposition establishes a duality between $\L_{(u,v)}$ and $\L_{(v,u)}$ when $u-v\in n\ZZ$.